Voggastur/full-stack-framework-project/README.md

 https://www.reduceimages.com/

-* Used for resizing images
+* Used for automatically resizing images by upload

 <a href="#TableContents">Back to Table of Contents</a>